redoctopus/418-project-site/README.md

 - If necessary, look at alternative scheduling methods to minimize divergent execution
 - Thursday, May 11: Finalize presentation and report
 - Friday, May 12: Report due & Parallelism Competition Day!

+## Checkpoint Report

+So far, I have found a suitable C++ raytracing codebase (see the [site](http://www.cosinekitty.com/raytrace/)), and have timed a few simple benchmarks that I will be trying to improve on.
+The former required trawling the web for a raytracer that 1) did not already implement multithreading, as that would defeat the purpose of this project, and 2) was not too naive.
+After deciding on the codebase, I read through the relevant code and some of the documentation to figure out the code structure, and made sure that everything built and ran on my machine without any issues.
+Most recently, I added some timing code for the test images such that I have a baseline to refer to post-threading.

+Finding a raytracer that fit both criteria mentioned was a bit of an ordeal (it was pretty hard to find a middle ground, and I ended up leaning more towards "simplistic but functional"), so I have had to push back some of my schedule.
+I also added a task for changing the way that the existing code writes files and another task for animating (just rotation for now), as I would like to have a way to write to the screen instead of directly to a .png file such that I can see how my edits do directly.

+Given my current schedule, my goals are slighty modified:
+1. Parallelize the raytracing per ray, and across the entire rendered image
+2. Modify the parallel implementation to use SIMD and optimize with respect to cache accesses and SIMD instructions, aiming for a 4x speedup
+3. REALLY HOPE TO ACHIEVE: Implement the adaptive subsampling technique, aiming to get to real-time raytracing
+4. HOPE TO ACHIEVE: Additional speedup, to be determined from further research

+In short, I am not entirely sure how long optimizing the code (#2) will take, which may mean that I don't have much time for #3.
+I still hope to have some speedup graphs comparing threaded performance and optimized threaded performance to the baseline speeds for a few test images.
+If at that point the animation is not painful to watch (hmm... to be determined what this means after I get a better grasp of speedup), I would also like to show a demo animation.

+Current issues:
+1. Finagling the code in the codebase--it seems pretty well-documented, but it's not the cleanest, so some of it still needs a bit of dedicated sit-down examining time before I will feel comfortable editing it in a big way.
+2. Mostly just getting the code to work; there are a few warnings that I need to tamp down, hopefully without breaking anything vital.